jekyll/jekyll/docs/_docs/configuration/webrick.md

 ### Defaults

-We provide by default `Content-Type` and `Cache-Control` response headers: one dynamic in order to specify the nature of the data being served, the other static in order to disable caching so that you don't have to fight with Chrome's aggressive caching when you are in development mode.
+Jekyll provides by default `Content-Type` and `Cache-Control` response
+headers: one dynamic in order to specify the nature of the data being served, the other static in order to disable caching so that you don't have to fight with Chrome's aggressive caching when you are in development mode.